 This study guide has been designed to help you find comparative law information.
 The guide consists of links to public domain websites that provide legal information from a range or countries around the world.
 Please note that UTS Library also subscribes to a number of databases that can provide you with comparative law resources- see the Law Databases study guide.

 This study guide is designed to help you find legal encyclopaedias and dictionaries.
 These resources are available online via the LexisNexisAU and Westlaw AU database platforms.
 Legal encyclopaedias are are useful tool to help you find a narrative overview of an area of law including references to both case law and legislation.
 Legal dictionaries will help you define terms used in a legal context.

-This study guide proves a list of a selection of legal databases to which the Librray subscribes.
+This study guide proves a selection of legal databases to which the Library subscribes.
 These databases contain Australian and international legal resources, including both primary and secondary materials.
 Each database is accompanied by a brief description of its scope to help you decide which database is right for your particular information need.
-If you need more assitance in selecting a database to meet your particular information need, enquire at the Research Help Desk of the UTS Library.
+If you need more assistance in selecting a database to meet your particular information need, enquire at the Research Help Desk of the UTS Library.

 This study guide has been designed to provide information about locating law journals and journal articles.
 The UTS Library subscribes to both hard copy and electronic journals.
 Use this guide to find out the location of hard copy law journals and also link to databases that contain electronic versions of legal journals.